 Pioneer Specialty Hospital shall maintain an individual’s right to privacy and confidentiality of information.
 Information known or contained in the patient's medical record (known as protected health information) shall be treated as confidential and shall be released in appropriate circumstances only with the written consent of the patient or legal guardian.
 Refer to our Policy Statement attached below for further details.

 Ethics & Conduct

-The successful business operation and reputation of the company is built upon the principles of fair dealing and ethical conduct of our employees.
-Our reputation for integrity and excellence requires careful observance of the spirit and letter of all applicable laws and regulations, as well as scrupulous regard for the highest standards of conduct and personal integrity.
-In general the use of good judgment, based on high ethical principles, will guide you with respect to lines of acceptable conduct.
-If a situations arises where it is difficult to determine the proper course of action, the matter should be discussed openly with the immediate supervisor, and if necessary, with the facility executive for advice and consultation.
+The successful business operation and reputation of the company are built upon the principles of fair dealing and ethical conduct of our employees.
+Our reputation for integrity and excellence requires careful observance of the spirit and letter of all applicable laws and regulations, as well as a scrupulous regard for the highest standards of conduct and personal integrity.
+In general, the use of good judgment, based on high ethical principles, will guide you with respect to lines of acceptable conduct.
+If a situation arises where it is difficult to determine the proper course of action, the matter should be discussed openly with the immediate supervisor, and if necessary, with the facility executive for advice and consultation.
 Compliance with this policy of business ethics and conduct is the responsibility of every employee.
 Disregarding or failing to comply with this standard of business could lead to disciplinary action, up to and including possible termination of employment.

-Patients medical and person record
+Patient's medical and personal record

 In the company, all information concerning a patient’s medical condition, medical treatment, etc, is confidential, and may not be released without written consent from the patient or their representative.
-It is in the policy of this company to ensure, to the extent practicable, the confidentiality of the social security numbers of patients, families, staff, and all other who social security number may be in the possession of the company.
+It is in the policy of this company to ensure, to the extent practicable, the confidentiality of the social security numbers of patients, families, staff, and all others whose social security numbers may be in the possession of the company.
 Any individual found to have violated this policy will be subject to discipline, up to and including discharge.
 Such individuals may also be subject to criminal and civil penalties under Michigan law.